 Waist: Measure the smallest part of your natural waist, just above the belly button.

-Hips: Start at one hip (below the hip bone) and wrap the tape measure around the largest part of your butt.
+Hips: Start at one hip (below the hip bone) and wrap the tape measure around the largest part of your backside.

-A rectangle shape is defined by your shoulders and hips measuring about the same and a waist line with just a little definition.
+A rectangle shape is defined by your shoulders and hips measuring about the same and a waistline with little to no definition.

-If the number is ≥ .75, than your your waist is less than 25% smaller than your shoulders or bust and you fall in the category of rectangle.
+If the number you get is ≥ .75, your waist is less than 25% smaller than your shoulders or bust, and you fall into the rectangle category.

 Famous Rectangle Body Types

-A round shape, also known as an apple shape, is defined as broad shoulders, narrow hips and no defined waist.
+A round shape, also known sometimes as an Apple Shape, is defined as broad shoulders, narrow hips, and no defined waist.
 Your waist is wider than both your shoulders and hips.

-If the number is ≥ 1.05 this means your waist is more than 5% bigger than your shoulders or bust and you fall into the round or apple body type.
+If the number is ≥ 1.05, your waist is more than 5% bigger than your shoulders or bust, and you fall into the round or apple body type.

 Famous Round Body Types

-An hourglass is the easiest body type to determine because your shoulders and hips are close to/or equal in measurement and you have a very defined waist.
-Here you have two formulas:
+An hourglass is the easiest body type to determine because your shoulders and hips are close to/equal in measurement, and you have a very defined waist.
+So here you have two formulas: